Petlja/TextualProgrammingInPython/source/13_Defining functions/2_Quiz 1.md

 **Task - Plumber:**

 Mike is a plumber and has three interventions planned for today.
 For each intervention, Mike will record when it began and when it ended.
-Based on that information it should be calculated how long Mike spent in the interventions.
+Based on that information it should be calculated how long Mike spent on the interventions.

 A partially written program is given that loads the start and end times in hours and minutes for each Mike's intervention, and then determines and prints the total duration of all interventions.